VAV!/August 9, 2011

-The burglars were Bernard Baker, James W. McCord, Jr., Virgilio Gonzalez, Eugenio Martinex and Frank Sturgis who were all linked to officials of Nixon's 1972 Committee to Re-elect the President.
+The burglars, five men, were Bernard Baker, James W. McCord, Jr., Virgilio Gonzalez, Eugenio Martinex and Frank Sturgis who were all linked to officials of Nixon's 1972 Committee to Re-elect the President.

-Soon following the break in, the FBI, Watergate Committee officials, and media investigations by Bob Woodward and Carl Bernstein, both of the Washington Post, discovered these burglars were linked to officials of President Nixon's 1972 Committee to Re-elect the President.
+Soon following the break in, the FBI, Watergate Committee officials, and media investigations by journalists, Bob Woodward and Carl Bernstein, both of the Washington Post, discovered these burglars were linked to officials of President Nixon's 1972 Committee to Re-elect the President.
 The investigations revealed illegal activities, wiretaps, and campaign 'tricks' undertaken in connection with Nixon and his staff.
 (Perhaps the most intriguing source in the ever unfolding events of the Watergate Scandal was "Deep Throat," the name that referenced a senior contact that Bob Woodward counted upon in the investigating of Watergate.
 It was later revealed that Deep Throat was Mark Felt, deputy director of the FBI.)

 As a result of these incriminating findings, several administration officials resigned.
 E. Howard Hunt, Jr. and G. Gordon Liddy were indicted for burglary, conspiracy, and violations of federal wiretapping laws in connection with the burglary.
 Former Attorney General John Mitchell was convicted of offenses connected with the break-in.